Independent Psychiatric Association of Russia: Structure

 In 2010, the IPA has about 600 members in 54 regions of Russia.
 Most members of the IPA are the members of the Russian Society of Psychiatrists.
 The charter of the IPA runs as follows: "Independent means self-supporting, no included in the composition and departmental subordination of state medical institutions and other administrative bodies."
 The IPA cooperates with the Moscow Helsinki Group and has the community liaison office and examination commission where one can receive free legal advice and services.
 The Society of Clinical Psychotherapists (M.Burno) was created under the auspices of IPA in 1995.
 Later on Moscow Group for Philosophy and Psychiatry (Elena B. Bezzubova) was organized and began to function together with psychotherapeutic theatre and regular meetings grouped under the title of "Psychiatry and Problems of Spiritual Life" (B.Voskresensky and Z.Krakhmalnikova).
-IPA takes an active part in the movement "Philosophy and Psychiatry," with Elena Bezzubova (University of California at Irvine) and Yuri Savenko being members of the Steering Committee of International Network for Philosophy and Psychiatry.
+IPA takes an active part in the movement "Philosophy and Psychiatry," with Elena Bezzubova (University of California, Irvine) and Yuri Savenko being members of the Steering Committee of International Network for Philosophy and Psychiatry.